 Things to do in The Nile Valley

 The West Bank, an area strewn with ancient tombs and temples carved into the limestone hills of the desert, can occupy visitors for days.
 Highlights include the Colossi of Memnon, and the tombs of Tutankhamun and Ramses II in the Valley of the Kings.
-Don't miss the Valley of the Artisans (Deir el-Medina) which is just south of the Valley of the Queens and was once inhabited by the craftsmen and artists who worked on the nearby royal tombs.
-It is often called the Workmen's Village and you can still stroll around the remains of the buildings where these talented people lived and worked, as well as explore a number of remarkably preserved tombs.
+Travellers shouldn't miss the Valley of the Artisans (Deir el-Medina), which is just south of the Valley of the Queens and was once inhabited by the craftsmen and artists who worked on the nearby royal tombs.
+It's often called the Workmen's Village and visitors can still stroll around the remains of the buildings where these talented people lived and worked, as well as explore a number of remarkably preserved tombs.

 There are two great museums in the Nile Valley.
 Aswan's Nubia Museum is the ideal place to get a grasp of the rich Nubian culture and history, as well as some context for the ancient treasures of the area in general.
 The Luxor Museum houses an impressive collection of artefacts from the valley.